-Based on the information and the findings presented in this report, staff recommends that the Planning Commission forward a recommendation of APPROVAL to Clark County Councilors with the condition that a plat note to alert any purchaser of any future lot be added as a condition of approval through the subdivision review process.
+Based on the information and the findings presented in this report, the Planning Commission forwards a recommendation of APPROVAL to Clark County Councilors with the condition that a plat note to alert any purchaser of any future lot be added as a condition of approval through the subdivision review process.

-The following table lists the applicable criterion and summarizes the findings of the staff report for CPZ2019-00002.
-The Planning Commission findings will be added to the table after public deliberation at the Planning Commission hearing scheduled for this application.
+The following table lists the applicable criterion and summarizes the findings of the Planning Commission for CPZ2019-00002.

-COMPLIANCE WITH APPLICABLE CRITERIA

-Criteria Met?

-Staff Report Planning Commission Findings

-Criteria for All Map Changes

-A. Consistency with GMA & Countywide Policies YES

-B. Conformance with Location Criteria YES

-C. Site Suitability and Lack of Appropriately Designated Alternative Sites YES

-D. Amendment Responds to Substantial Change in Conditions, Better Implements Policy, or Corrects Mapping Error YES

-E. Adequacy/Timeliness of Public Facilities and Services YES
+COMPLIANCE WITH APPLICABLE CRITERIA Criteria Met?
+Staff Repo rt Planning Commission Findings Criteria for All Map Changes A. Consistency with GMA & Countywide Policies YES YES B. Conformance with Location Criteria YES YES C. Site Suitability and Lack of Appropriately Designated Alternative Sites YES YES D. Amendment Responds to Substantial Change in Conditions, Better Implements Policy, or Corrects Mapping Error YES YES E. Adequacy/Timeliness of Public Facilities and Services YES YES Recommendation: APPROVAL APPROVAL

-Recommendation: APPROVAL